New York, NY

 Frequently asked

 - plumbing contractors leads with 601 active operators in our index.
-It's the densest vertical in New York city and usually the easiest one to source a starting prospect list from.
+It's the densest vertical in New York and usually the easiest one to source a starting prospect list from.

-- New York city scores 59.39/100 on LocalVein's Market Opportunity Score.
+- New York scores 59.39/100 on LocalVein's Market Opportunity Score.
 The score blends median home value ($752K), homeownership rate, median home age, and population density into a single 0–100 number.
 Higher = more attractive prospecting market for agencies pitching local trades and services.
 Use it to compare cities before drilling into individual operators.

 - Yes, every paid tier produces CRM-ready exports — ready-to-drop CSVs for GoHighLevel, HubSpot, Instantly, and a neutral format for any other pipeline tool.
-For New York city, expect 1,645 businesses available across all verticals once you scan a vertical for the first time. $80K median household income and 8,516,202 residents make it a market where most agency outreach scenarios fit.
+For New York, expect 1,645 businesses available across all verticals once you scan a vertical for the first time. $80K median household income and 8,516,202 residents make it a market where most agency outreach scenarios fit.

 - 5 sample businesses